alexander-schranz/single-class-symfony-integraton-class/README.md

 The Bundle class is the main class integrating a library via its own Bundle class into the Symfony Kernel.
 The interface is so provided by `symfony/http-kernel` package.
-Its responsibility is to provide Extension class.
+Its main responsibility is to provide Extension class, but also can configure something on [`boot`](https://github.com/symfony/ux-turbo/blob/5ca7dda0fa8f444ff18a4a88dec5dcc2afd0ee78/TurboBundle.php#L32) of the Symfony Kernel or add [`CompilerPasses`](https://symfony.com/doc/current/service_container/compiler_passes.html) in its [`build`]((https://github.com/symfony/ux-turbo/blob/5ca7dda0fa8f444ff18a4a88dec5dcc2afd0ee78/TurboBundle.php#L35) ) method.

 ```php
 use Symfony\Component\HttpKernel\Bundle\Bundle;